Road Safety: How to Ensure Your Employees Are Safe Behind the Wheel

-Did you know that the number of licensed drivers in the US in 2019 was 227,752 thousand—and that this number is estimated to be counted as having been 230,000 thousand in 2020?
+Did you know that the number of licensed drivers in the US in 2019 was 227,752 thousand?
+And that this number is estimated to be counted as having been 230,000 thousand in 2020?
 Many people are on the road, which means that the potential for accidents is high.
+It is important to ensure road safety.

 This fact can be scary to be aware of.
-Especially if you run a business that has a fleet of vehicles, and road safety is one of your top concerns, these risks affect your business and the people in it you care about.
+Especially if you run a business that has a fleet of vehicles.
+And, road safety is one of your top concerns, these risks affect your business and the people in it.

 That’s why we’re providing this article to you.
-By telling you everything you need to know about road safety for your employees, you can ensure they’re safe on the road and focus on what matters most: running your business successfully.
+By telling you everything you need to know about road safety for your employees, you can ensure they’re safe on the road and focus on what matters most.
+This is running your business successfully.
 Read on to learn more.

 Be Aware of Your Responsibilities